a-endari/a-endari.github.io/content/en/blog/my-second-post-markdown.md

 # Markdown

 ### A simple text file that looks good!
-We can kind of call it the html of plain text.
+We can kind of call it the html of plain text

 A title in markdown is simply shown by a single-pound sign followed by a single or multiple spaces -> # , and as you add to the number of _pound_-_signs_ (like ## or ###), you decrease the size of the title.